mehedihasan2810/mehedihasan2810/README.md

 ### Hi there 👋

 I'm Mehedi Hasan.
 A web developer who is passionate about building beautiful websites with fast & amazing user experiences.
-My hope is that one day, we'll be able to learn, create, and collaborate faster on the web.
+Trying to make the web a better place for everyone.

 ## Skills
 * Languages: `JavaScript` `TypeScript`